yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-10-principle-of-relativity-and-lorentz-transformation.md

 > - Author: Albert Abraham Michelson with Edward Morley
 > - License: public domain

-In this experiment, the light beam is split into two by passing through a half-mirror, then each travels back and forth along the two perpendicular arms of the interferometer for a total of about 11m before meeting at the midpoint, where constructive or destructive interference patterns appear depending on the phase difference between the two light beams.
-According to aether theory, the speed of light would differ depending on the relative velocity to the aether, so this phase difference would also change, and it was expected that changes in the interference pattern could be observed.
+In this experiment, the light beam is split into two by passing through a half-mirror, then each travels back and forth along the two perpendicular arms of the interferometer for a total of about 11m, meeting at the midpoint.
+At this point, constructive or destructive interference patterns appear depending on the phase difference between the two light beams.
+According to aether theory, the speed of light would differ depending on the relative velocity to the aether, so it was expected that this phase difference would change, resulting in observable changes in the interference pattern.
 However, in reality, no change in the interference pattern could be observed.
-There were several attempts to explain these experimental results, among which FitzGerald and Lorentz proposed the *Lorentz–FitzGerald contraction* or *length contraction*, which states that an object contracts in length when it moves <u>relative to the aether</u>, leading to the Lorentz transformation.
+There were several attempts to explain this experimental result, among which FitzGerald and Lorentz proposed the *Lorentz–FitzGerald contraction* or *length contraction*, which states that an object contracts in length when it <u>moves relative to the aether</u>.
+This leads to the Lorentz transformation.

 > At this time, Lorentz believed that aether existed and thought that length contraction occurred due to relative motion to the aether.
 Later, Einstein interpreted the true physical meaning of the Lorentz transformation with his *Theory of Special Relativity*, explaining length contraction in terms of spacetime rather than aether, and it was also later revealed that aether does not exist.
 {: .prompt-info }

 ## Lorentz Transformation
 ### Derivation of the Lorentz Transformation
-In the same situation as in the Galilean transformation (equations [$\ref{eqn:galilean_transform_x}$]~[$\ref{eqn:galilean_transform_t}$]) discussed earlier, let's assume that the correct transformation relationship between $x$ and $x^{\prime}$ that does not contradict Maxwell's equations is as follows:
+In the same situation as in the Galilean transformation (equations [$\ref{eqn:galilean_transform_x}$]-[$\ref{eqn:galilean_transform_t}$]) discussed earlier, let's assume that the correct transformation relationship between $x$ and $x^{\prime}$ that does not contradict Maxwell's equations is as follows:

 $$ x^{\prime} = \gamma(x-\vec{v}t). \label{eqn:lorentz_transform_x}\tag{5}$$

-Here, $\gamma$ is independent of $x$ and $t$, but may be a function of $\vec{v}$.
-The reasons for making this assumption are as follows:
+Here, $\gamma$ is independent of $x$ and $t$, but can be a function of $\vec{v}$.
+The reasons for this assumption are as follows:

-- For events occurring in $S$ and $S^{\prime}$ to have a one-to-one correspondence, $x$ and $x^{\prime}$ must have a linear relationship.
+- For events occurring in $S$ to correspond one-to-one with events occurring in $S^{\prime}$, $x$ and $x^{\prime}$ must have a linear relationship.
-- It should be able to approximate equation ($\ref{eqn:galilean_transform_x}$), as the Galilean transformation is known to be correct in everyday mechanical situations.
+- Since it is known that the Galilean transformation is correct in mechanics in everyday situations, it should be possible to approximate it with equation ($\ref{eqn:galilean_transform_x}$).
-- It should be as simple as possible.
+- It should be in as simple a form as possible.

 Since physical formulas should have the same form in reference frames $S$ and $S^{\prime}$, to express $x$ in terms of $x^{\prime}$ and $t$, we only need to change the sign of $\vec{v}$ (the direction of relative motion), and since there should be no difference between the two reference frames except for the sign of $\vec{v}$, $\gamma$ should be the same.